surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hide data in pivot

-To hide pivoted data in report, choose pivot hide first ( 1st column data in list) or choose pivot hide last( last column data in a list) in data section under datasets.
+To hide pivoted data 1st column in visualization, choose pivot hide first, to hide the last column choose pivot hide last in data section under datasets.

 ## Pin or Remove Pin